andre-santos-pt/greyditor/README.md

 configuration.addOperation("Square", this::square);
 ```

+The matrix that is returned replaces the editor image.
+If the function returns *null* the current image will not be replaced.

 ### Access to editor
-An operation may access the editor obtain the selected image region and perform user interaction.
+An operation may access the editor to obtain the selected image region and perform user interaction.
 In this case, one should add an additional parameter of type *pt.iscte.greyeditor.Editor*.
 The following example is an operation to darken an area of the image.

 ```java
 int[][] darkenArea(int[][] image, Editor editor) {